Border Counties Railway: North from Hexham: first steps

 The notion of the only Anglo-Scottish main line running through Hexham was now finished.
 If the area north of Hexham was not to be on a main line, then the sparse population and meagre mineral resources made it difficult to justify a railway line, and for some years none was proposed.
 In 1853 a scheme was put forward on the unproven assumption that a known four-feet coal seam was widespread in the region, based on Plashetts.
 A meeting at Bellingham in March 1854 attracted considerable support, and Robert Nicholson was engaged to survey a route.
 His line was to run from Hexham (on the N&CR) through Reedsmouth to Bellingham, and on to the coal deposits at Falstone.
-His work was remarkably quickly done, for a Bill for the Border Counties Railway was submitted to Parliament for the 1854 session.
-The proposal was attacked on the grounds of the doubts about the mineral reserves, and also Nicholson's proposed laminated timber bridges, but in fact the scheme was authorised when the Border Counties Railway (North Tyne Section) Act was given royal assent on 31 July 1854.
+His work was remarkably quickly done, for a bill for the Border Counties Railway was submitted to Parliament for the 1854 session.
+The proposal was attacked on the grounds of the doubts about the mineral reserves, and also Nicholson's proposed laminated timber bridges, but in fact the scheme was authorised when the Border Counties Railway (North Tyne Section) Act 1854 (17 & 18 Vict. c. ccxii) was given royal assent on 31 July 1854.
 The capital was to be £250,000.

 Raising the capital proved to be difficult, and the first shareholders' meeting was not held until 20 March 1855.
 Robert Nicholson died in 1855 and the position of engineer to the company was assumed by his nephew J. F. Tone.
 Tone decided that the bridge over the River Tyne at Hexham (sometimes referred to as the Border Counties Bridge) should be in iron girders on stone piers instead of Nicholson's timber.
 In October 1855 contracts were let for part of the work to William Hutchinson.